MainDelusional/mdp-to-do/README.md

-# This was initially written without svelte
-# Clone an older version for svelte-less code
+# This is a rewrite of prk-ra-u3 using sveltekit

 ## Svelte default README \/
 # create-svelte